RV DSI Furnace

 The circuit board will not receive power until the sail switch is closed by adequate air flow from the blower.

-The power must also flow through the limit switch.
+The power must also flow through the limit switch and the sail switch.

 When the circuit board is triggered by this current, it delays ignition for about 15 seconds to allow the blower